ULHPC/tutorials/deep_learning/horovod/README.md

 # Horovod

-Horovod is a framework for scaling training baed on the Ring All-Reduce protocol.
+Horovod is a framework for scaling training based on the Ring All-Reduce protocol.
 Unlike approaches that use a centralized memory for aggregating and broadcasting weights' updates during stochastic gradient descent (SGD) computations, Horovod takes advantage of the computing machine's communication links, such as NVLink, to maximize performance.
-Horovod seamlessly integrates with popular modern deep learning frameworks like Keras2, TensorFlow2, PyTorch2, making it easy to incorporate into existing workflows.
+Horovod integrates with popular modern deep learning frameworks like Keras2, TensorFlow2, PyTorch2, with a few code changes making it easy to incorporate into existing workflows.

 [Horovod website](https://horovod.readthedocs.io/en/stable/)